basiclab/FaceVC-Pytorch/README.md

 ### Data Preprocessing

-For generating face embedding, please refer to https://github.com/timesler/facenet-pytorch.
+For making face embedding, please refer to https://github.com/timesler/facenet-pytorch.

-For generating speaker embedding and spectrogram, please refer to https://github.com/auspicious3000/autovc.
+For making speaker embedding and spectrogram, please refer to https://github.com/auspicious3000/autovc.

 #### In-the-wild data
 1. Prepare a data list of all the training utterance path (for making speaker dictionary).